ATB-UQ/PyThinFilm/docs/source/configuration.rst

 :code:`enabled` (default: False): controls whether additional solution layers are inserted.
 All other options in this category are ignored if this value is set to False.

-:code:`use_self` (default: True):

-  insert:
-    # Flag to enable/disable insertion.
-    # Useful to quickly toggle without commenting everything out.
-    enabled: False   # (optional - default true)

-    # Set true to use own geometry (between input_min_z and input_max_z) to find new layers
+:code:`use_self` (default: True): controls whether own geometry (between input_min_z and input_max_z) is used to find new layers.
-    use_self: true # (optional - default false if unspecified)

-    # System to source inserted layer from.
-Can be left out if using use_self option.
+:code:`input_gro_file` (default: ~): system to source inserted layer from.
-    # Will fallback to `initial_structure_file` if unset and use_self not set,
-    # but this generates a warning since the mixture ratio can drift if
-    # initial_structure_file is one that hasn't been equilibrated yet (combined
-    # factors of periodic replication and alternating layers of high and low
-    # solute concentration)
-    input_gro_file: ~

-    # min and max z values of the point at which to split the main system
-    insert_min_z: 45 # nm - System specific.
-                     #       Should generally be just above the substrate in a region
-                     #       where the structure is close to that of the bulk solution.
+:code:`insert_min_z` (default: 45): minimum z value of the point at which to split the main system in nm.
+The point should generally be just above the substrate in a region where the structure is close to that of the bulk solution.

-    insert_max_z: 55 # nm - System specific.
-                     #       Should generally be below the bottom of the skin density
+:code:`insert_max_z` (default: 45): maximum z value of the point at which to split the main system in nm.
+Should generally be below the bottom of the skin density tail.
-                     #       tail when the detected skin bottom (based on
-                     #       `skin_density_thresh`) is at `min_skin_height`.

-    # Insertion will be performed if the bottom of the skin is below this height.
+:code:`min_skin_height` (default: 70): insertion will be performed if the bottom of the skin is below this height in nm.
-    # Generally want this to be a bit higher than insert_max_z to make sure the
-    # density gradient isn't interfered with.
-    min_skin_height: 70 # nm - System specific.
-                        #       Should be as low as feasible to minimise system size
-                        #       while allowing space between the skin density
-                        #       tail and the substrate for insertion

-    # min and max z values between which the inserted layer should be sourced from
-    source_min_z: 45 # nm - System specific.
-                     #        The point above which molecules are valid targets
-                     #        to be copied into the main system as an extra
+:code:`source_min_z` (default: 45): the point above which molecules are valid targets to be copied into the main system as an extra layer of solution in nm.
-                     #        layer of solution.
-If `use_self` is set, this
-                     #        will likely be the same as `insert_min_z`.
-If
-                     #        using an auxiliary system from `input_gro_file`
-                     #        or `initial_structure_file`, then this should be
-                     #        a point above which the structure is that of the
-                     #        bulk solution.

-    source_max_z: 60 # nm - System specific.
-                     #       The point below which molecules are valid targets
-                     #       to be copied into the main system as an extra
+:code:`source_max_z` (default: 60): the point below which molecules are valid targets to be copied into the main system as an extra layer of solution in nm.

-                     #       layer of solution.
-See above.
-                     #       Note that using a smaller `source_max_z -
-                     #       source_min_z` will make selection of the inserted
-                     #       layer slightly faster, but provide fewer options
-                     #       to choose from.
+:code:`min_skin_height` (default: 20):

     # Optional.
 Insertion will only be performed if layer_height -
     # bottom_of_skin is less than this value.